kreier/llama.cpp-jetson/README.md

 #endif /* __GNUC__ > 8 */
 ```

-But you can just edit the 8 to a 9 in line 136 with `sudo nano /usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h`.
-It works at least until 9% with error in 1214 identifier "CUDA_R_16BF" is undefined
+You can edit his line.
+Change **8** to a **9** with `sudo nano /usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h` in line 136.
+The compilation is the same as with 8.5 afterwards, and the installation is much faster, just 4 minutes instead of 3 hours!
+The created files rely on `/usr/lib/aarch64-linux-gnu/libstdc++.so.6` being linked to `/usr/lib/aarch64-linux-gnu/libstdc++.so.6.0.32`.
+And gcc 7.5 has only `libstdc++.so.6.0.32`, so the compiled binary will thrown an error.
+Just copying this library and updating the link leads to a crash shortly after starting the CUDA part, don't why yet.
+It is useful for test purposes.
+And gcc 8.5 uses the same updated library, probably since the release dates of 8.5 (May 14, 2021) and 9.4 (June 1, 2021) are close to one another.
+So 9.4 is good for fast testing, 8.5 better for long term compatibility.

 ### GCC 8.4

 This compiler version 8.4 from March 4, 2020 can be installed in the same fast fashion as the mentioned 9.4 above.
+Will run 24 seconds, with all steps 2 minutes.
 Just replace three lines:

 ``` sh
 sudo apt install gcc-8 g++-8 -y